onflow/mock-developer-doc/docs/FAQ.md

 # FAQ

-Docs version latest
+Docs version latest.
+Updated 4:12pm

-Updated 4:07pm

 ## Is there a formal grammar (e.g. in BNF) for Cadence?